-- London Met provides a full personalised pre-arrival information service for students, using a range of electronic media supported by our International Student Advisors.
+- London Met provides a fully personalised pre-arrival information service for students.

-- There is a full one-week orientation programme for new international students including specific workshops and activities.
+- There's a one-week orientation programme for new international students, full of workshops and activities.

 - The university's International Office is centrally located and offers advice about life and study to students who are new to the UK.

 English Language Requirements